segmentio/segment-docs/src/engage/audiences/index.md

 Because most marketing tools are still based at the user level, it is often important to map this account-level trait onto each user within an account.
 See [Account-level Audiences](/docs/engage/audiences/account-audiences) for more information.

 > info ""
-> When you connect a new Destination to an existing Audience, Engage will backfill historical data for that Audience to the new Destination.
+> When you connect a new Destination with an existing Audience, Engage will backfill historical data for that Audience to the new Destination if the 'Include Historical Data' option is enabled in the Audience Settings.
+For Audience's that do not have this setting enabled, only new data will be sent.
+If you'd like to sync all Audience data to the newly connected Destination, please reach out to [Support](friends@segment.com) to request a Resync.

 ## Understanding compute times